 - Customized JSP tags can be used.
 Ex: Tags with XML.

-- Changes can be added into the business logic page rather than changing in each and every page.
+- Changes can be added to the business logic page rather than changing each and every page.

 - Though the database can be accessed with JSP, it is not easy to access the database as most of the servlet does not provide support.